 Activity Key features of the activity Planned outcomes AUTUMN TERM 5-day assessment Co-written with the parent Will include next steps in settling- in, if needed Most children will be on the 'universal' pathway, accessing the curriculum with appropriate scaffolding and support.
-Some children will be on the 'universal plus' pathway, eg: Early Help for their family language booster or other interventions Some children will be referred to the SENCO to assess whether they have emerging needs.
+Some children will be on the 'universal plus' pathway, eg: Early Help for their family language booster or other interventions Some children will be referred to the SENDCo to assess whether they have emerging needs.
 Two-year old check This is integrated into the 5-day assessment.
 Where possible this is a multi- agency check including the Health Visitor, ASQ2 assessment, and the Best Start in Life Practitioner.
 Learning Journal Must include a significant example of the child's learning over time, showing their characteristics as a learner.
 Usually linked to a curricular goal.
 Must include the child's voice and the parent's voice.
 May show barriers to learning as well as strengths.
 May link to learning at home.
 There will also be some additional, brief observations and photos of the child's progress towards curricular goals.
 These observations help us to develop the partnership with parents and to celebrate the child's learning.
 Toolbox Assessment iPad-based assessment of the child's communication and maths.
 This age-related assessment information enables us to group the children: • Needing extra catch-up support • On-track The analysis of this assessment information allows us to monitor equalities and allows us to review the children in the 'universal plus' and 'emerging needs' groups.

 Progress day meeting We meet with every parent to celebrate the child's learning.
 We summarise and evaluate how we are working together in partnership and agree on what we will do next.
 This is stated plainly and briefly, in the form of a SMART target that requires all parties to work together.
 This information is woven into the Tapestry entries so parents have joint access and ownership.
 This discussion may include an exploration of a child's barriers to learning and how we can work together to help the child overcome these.
 This discussion is central to our partnership approach.
 We ensure that parents are kept fully informed.
 We act in the best interests of every child.
 Our approach is open, honest, supportive and accountable.

-Spring Term As above.
+Spring Term Learning As above.
 Teachers and senior leaders

-Learning Journal 2 AS ADUVE. continue to review progress of children in the 'universal plus' and 'emerging needs' groups.
-Additional assessment tools may be used if appropriate e.g., the Child Self-Regulation & Behaviour Questionnaire (CSBQ) on Toolbox or Universally Speaking.
+Journal 2 continue to review progress of children in the 'universal plus' and 'emerging needs' groups.
+Additional assessment tools may be used if appropriate e.g. Strengths and Difficulties Questionnaire, Universally Speaking.

 Progress Day 2 As above

 Summer 1

-Learning As above.
+Learning Journal 3 As above.

-Journal 3

 Toolbox Assessment 2 As above.

-D Summer 2 This can a set the second
+Summer 2

 Progress day 3 and summative report Focus is on progress, access to the curriculum, and any barriers to learning identified and how these have been overcome.
 Includes parent voice and child voice.
 This supports the child's transition into reception.
 It helps reception teachers to be ready for children with barriers to their learning.